Alexander Courage: Early life

 The son of a Scottish father and a French-American mother, Alexander "Sandy" Mair Courage was born in Philadelphia, Pennsylvania.
 His father Alexander Sr. immigrated to the United States in 1913 and obtained work in a munitions factory supplying France during World War I, where he met his future wife.
 They married in 1917.

-While still a young child, his father joined the Metropolitan Life Insurance Company as a salesman and moved the family to New Jersey.
+While Sandy was still a young child, his father joined the Metropolitan Life Insurance Company as a salesman and moved the family to New Jersey.
 The family relocated regularly as his father earned promotions, requiring Sandy to switch schools.

 His gift for music was noticed and encouraged at an early age.
 Courage’s father arranged for young Sandy to learn the bugle as his own father had been in a band and he himself was an enthusiastic parlor singer.
 When Courage wanted to learn the cornet, his father got him one.

 Courage developed an uncanny ear for accompaniment.
 His tendency to play by ear what he wanted rather than play the music as written was a source of frustration, as he recalled, for his piano instructors: “I wanted to play Sousa marches and things like that.
 My uncle had a boys’ camp [in] Pennsylvania… When I was twelve, a new camper came in named Bobby Brecker.
 He had been to New York with his parents and seen a show there called The Band Wagon with Fred Astaire and his sister Adele, and he knew all the songs...
 I learned how to pick out the tunes with one finger and play what then used to be called a graveyard bass, which had no chords, just a sort of “thump” with the fist in rhythm with whatever the tune was [in] your right hand...
-That’s really where I got my start as a show pianist and little did I know, that I would one day be writing arrangements for Fred Astaire in a movie called The Band Wagon.
+That’s really where I got my start as a show pianist and little did I know that I would one day be writing arrangements for Fred Astaire in a movie called The Band Wagon.
 It’s really, really, really spooky in my life, how things like that have happened.”